sarfarazstark/laravel-payu/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+**Note:** The namespace has been updated from `SarfarazStark\LaravelPayU` to `LaravelPayU` as part of a package refactor.
+Ensure you update your code accordingly.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/fooBar`)
 3. Commit your changes (`git commit -am 'Add some fooBar'`)